thachp/om-network/README.md

 * Transparency - Buying / selling / sourcing transactions are public information.
 Transactions are auditable and trackable down to material costs, assembling, quality control, etc...

-* Anonymous Buyers - Buyers do not need to disclose their identify such as first and last name.
+* Anonymous Participants - Participants do not need to disclose their identity such as first and last name.
+Network gauranteed anomonity to all pariticipants.

 * Reward innovations - Network guaranteed innovators of goods are guaranteed 1% of every purchases in the network.

 * Reward consumerism -  Increase in goods consumption will yield more wealth for network participants.

 * Automate supply chain management and business processes.
-Network will automatically select business suppliers for parts and goods base on agreed consensys.
+Network will automatically select business suppliers for parts and goods base on network consensys.

 * Delegate trusts to the network and not participants.
 Consumers could trust the network to deliver purchased goods.
 Suppliers, manufacturers, and service providers could trust the network to get paid for committing their contractual obligations.